lalicia/50_projects_in_50_days/README.md

 I really struggled with state in this one, and from bringing over too much from the vanilla js that actually made my state control more difficult.
 I eventually found a tutorial where I could apply some of the logic as there were enough similarities, but yeah I found state very confusing on this one.

 I also had to research how to have the radio buttons 'reset' when the next question came up, as the previous selection was still showing as checked.
 This took a little testing but was actually easy to implement once I found a good resource. (see below for links)

+### Todo List

+This one's difficulties lay in the retrieval of local storage, and the changing of the todo list state from checked to unchecked.
+I tried implementing some of the local storage logic I had from the Notes App and some worked but other bits didn't - I kept getting the todos state as [ null ] which prevented me being able to update it or render it in the return.
+I STILL don't know why, but somehow I managed to get away from that...

+Never underestimate the power of deleting the code you have that's not working and starting over.
+Some things aren't meant to be saved.

+I also learned the importance of setting a value on inputs in React, and that when you have a value you need an onChange function.
+The console will scream this at you if you don't want to take my word for it.
+The onChange sets a state - which is what you use as the value - and captures the user input by taking e.target.value.
+Might sound simple to some but yeah, to me this was a grateful revelation.
+If you're struggling with this problem and this writeup doesn't make sense, just take a look at the code and hopefully you can see from that.

 ## Other Useful Links